06:00 p.m. (CET)

-Charlotte Heyl, Research Fellow at the GIGA Institute of African Affairs.
+Speakers: Charlotte Heyl, Research Fellow at the GIGA Institute for African Affairs.
 Her research focuses on democratisation, constitutional courts, elections, and presidential term limits in sub-Saharan Africa.

 Dr. Nkwachukwu Orji, Research Fellow at the Institute for Development Studies, University of Nigeria.
 He has published widely on elections and middle-class activism in Nigeria and recently served as Election Commissioner for the governorship election in Anambra State, Nigeria.